jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 9 - TCP.md

 When the response arrives, a new estimate for the round-trip delay is calculated, via a statistical function that produces a weighted average and variance, and uses a linear combination of the estimated mean and variance as a value for retransmission.

 ###### Calculation for Retransmission Time
-The equations is as follows:
+The equation is as follows:

 $EstimatedRT = (1 - \alpha) \times EstimatedRTT + \alpha \times SampleRTT$

 This represents an exponential *weighted* moving average.
-The influence of the past sample thereforedecreases exponentially fast; typically, $a = 0.125$.
+The influence of the past sample therefore decreases exponentially fast; typically, $a = 0.125$.

 ![[Pasted image 20220111222542.png]]